Turkey Tail Mushroom

 What is the recommended dosage of Turkey Tail Mushroom?

-Known drug interactions may include: Immunosuppressants — may reduce drug efficacy by stimulating immune activity Chemotherapy — PSK is specifically studied as an adjunct; generally beneficial but consult oncologist Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Immunosuppressants — may reduce drug efficacy by stimulating immune activity Chemotherapy — PSK is specifically studied as an adjunct; generally beneficial but consult oncologist If you take prescription medication, check with a pharmacist or doctor before using it.